MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/create-app-store-listings.md

 ### Additional system requirements

 If needed, you can describe the hardware configurations that your app requires to work properly (beyond the info you provided in the **System requirements** section in [App properties](enter-app-properties.md#system-requirements).
 This is especially important if your app requires hardware that might not be available on every computer.
 For instance, if your app will only work properly with external USB hardware such as a 3D printer or microcontroller, we suggest entering those here.
+The info you enter will be shown to customers viewing your app's Store listing on Windows 10, version 1607 or later, along with the requirements you indicated on the product's properties page.

 You can enter up to 11 items for both **Minimum hardware** and **Recommended hardware**.
 These are displayed to the customer as a bulleted list in your Store listing.
 Keep these brief, with just a few words (and no more than 200 characters) per item.

-The info you enter here will be shown to customers viewing your app's Store listing on Windows 10, version 1607 or later, along with the requirements you indicated on the product's properties page.

 > [!NOTE]
 > Your additional system requirements will appear bulleted in your Store listing, so don't add your own bullets.

 ### Developed by